maxvfischer/DIY-CNC-machine/README.md

 ![attach_tensioners_and_belts_41](./images/build/frame/attach_tensioners_and_belts_41.jpg)

-Repeat on the other side as well.
+Repeat on the other side.

-#### Attach rails to bridge beams
+### Attach rails to bridge beams

-The last two 600 mm MGN12H rails were attached to two of the 803 mm bridge beams.
+The last two 600 mm MGN12H rails were attached to two of the 803 mm aluminium bridge beams.
 First, the MGN12H blocks were carefully removed from the rails.

 ![attach_rails_to_beams_1](./images/build/frame/attach_rails_to_beams_1.jpg)